ishikawa-group/python_basic_tutorial/plot.md

 plt.close()
 ```

-# seaborn
+# Seaborn
-* `seaborn` is another visualization library, which is based on matplotlib.
-* seaborn makes cooler plots than matplotlib.
+* `Seaborn` is another visualization library, which is based on matplotlib.
+This makes cooler plots than matplotlib.

 ```python
 import seaborn as sns